 When using this verse against the Jehovah's Witnesses (and any other group that denies Jesus' deity), the response they have is as follows.
 They ask if Jesus actually sinned and broke the Sabbath.
 Of course He did not.
-Then they try and point out that John the Apostle was commenting about what the Jews thought, not what Jesus was actually doing and claiming.
-Therefore, they say, when it says that Jesus was " . . . calling God His own Father, making Himself equal with God," they respond that that is what the Jews were thinking, not what John was saying.
+Then they try to point out that John the Apostle was commenting about what the Jews thought and not what Jesus was actually doing and claiming.
+Therefore, they say, when it says that Jesus was " . . . calling God His own Father, making Himself equal with God," they respond that that is what the Jews were thinking and not what John was saying.
 The Jehovah's Witnesses are quite wrong.

 "And for this reason the Jews were persecuting Jesus, because He was doing these things on the Sabbath.
 17But He answered them, 'My Father is working until now, and I Myself am working.
 18For this cause therefore the Jews were seeking all the more to kill Him, because He not only was breaking the Sabbath, but also was calling God His own Father, making Himself equal with God."

 Yes, Jesus healed on the Sabbath.
 Obviously that was right for Him to do, but the Jews thought He was breaking the Sabbath.
-Therefore, when John says that Jesus was breaking the Sabbath he was clearly saying that Jesus was breaking the Jews erring conception of the Sabbath, not the real Sabbath.
-Then, in addition John says that Jesus was calling God His own father, making Himself equal to God.
-John is making two comments, one about the Jews erring claim and the other about Jesus claiming to be divine.
-But the non Christian cults will not accept this answer.
+Therefore, when John says that Jesus was breaking the Sabbath, he was clearly saying that Jesus was breaking the Jews erring conception of the Sabbath and not the real Sabbath.
+Then, in addition, John says that Jesus was calling God His own father and making Himself equal to God.
+John is making two comments--one about the Jews erring claim and the other about Jesus claiming to be divine.
+But the non-Christian cults will not accept this answer.
 So, let's analyze the issue some more:

 But, someone might ask the Christian where and what it was that Jesus said that meant He was claiming to be equal with God.
 The answer is simple: calling God His own Father is claiming to be equal to God as John the Apostle says.
 Nevertheless, let's look at the chapters prior to John 5:18 for any clues to Jesus' claims regarding His relationship to the Father.